South Eastern Railway (England): Freight services

 Prior to 1862 the company carried international postal traffic.
 However, in 1862 they refused to renew the contract as it stipulated the Dover-Calais rather than the SER's preferred Folkestone-Boulogne route.
 As a result, the contract went to the LCDR.

 It was not until after the formation of the SE&CR management committee in 1899 that the company began to take the development of its freight traffic seriously, with the ordering of a powerful new freight SECR C class.
 Prior to that most freight on the system had either been products imported through the Channel ports, or else locally developed freight, such as farm produce travelling to London.
 The principal freight depot on the system was at Bricklayers Arms.

-The cement industry based around Swanscombe and the Medway Towns provided some minerals traffic, but again it was only after the foundation of Blue Circle Industries in 1900 that this was developed.
+The cement industry based at Swanscombe centred on Swanscombe Cement Works, together with that of the Medway Towns, provided some minerals traffic, but again it was only after the foundation of Blue Circle Industries in 1900 that this was developed.
 Similarly, the Kent coalfield was not discovered until 1890 and only developed in the early twentieth century.